What is a Value Bet?

 = -0.84 (-$0.84)

 Oh no!
-This bet has a negative expected value of $0.84 meaning we would expect to this lose that much per bet if we placed it over and over again.
+This bet has a negative expected value of -$0.84 meaning we would expect to lose that much per bet if we placed it over and over again.
 Luckily we took the time to calculate the expected before placing the bet for real.

 Now we know not to accept the bet at odds of -120 (1.83) let’s imagine we counter offer our friend with odds of +120 (2.2) and he accepts.
 Would this be a value bet for us?